 For the casino lover Belize has limited facilities, but they can be a welcome break from too much sea and sand, or from the cloistered cruise ship casinos.
 The biggest is at the Princess Hotel and Casino in Belize City.
 It’s the nearest you will get to a Las Vegas style casino in this part of Central America.
 The Princess is located on the waterfront Princess Margaret Drive, just off Barracks Road.
 The casino is on the right as you enter the lobby.
 It’s glitzy, well decorated and laid out with faux marble floors.

-The property is owned by the Turkey-based Princess Hotels and Casinos Group that allegedly has links to Eastern European casino operators.
+The property is owned by the Turkey-based Princess Hotels and Casinos Group.
 It was originally owned and operated by the Ramada Hotel Group.
 In April 2014 it came full circle around when it was officially announced in Belize that the casino has once again joined the Ramada Group, and is now officially renamed the Ramada Belize City Princess.
 This is not a change of ownership, but merely a franchise re-branding aimed at attracting more tourists from North America.

 This small casino has three table games – American Roulette, Black Jack and Caribbean Stud Poker and three hundred slot machines.
 Belizeans are fanatics about craps but you will not find these at the Princess.
 Gamblers know this is the one game where the player stands an even chance against the house.
 The casino has recently introduced a two-day Poker Tournament, dubbed Texas Hold-em held every March.